nju-websoft/CNPDS/README.md

 ### Python Backend

-Github Repo: String10/ChinaOpenDataPortal-Backend-Flask, based on Flask, providing ability of communicating with Large Language Models and querying MySQL database.
+`./cnpds-backend-flask`, based on Flask, providing ability of communicating with Large Language Models and querying MySQL database.

 #### Usage